HolgerQuintero/numerical-modeling-of-seismic-wave-scattered-/JOSS/paper.md

 ---
-title: 'An Open-Source modeling of seismic waves dispersed by near-surface heterogeneities.'
+title: 'An Open-Source modeling of seismic waves scattered by near-surface heterogeneities.'
 tags:
   - Python
   - Geophysics